tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 We are going to retrieve data so we are performing a GET request

-In the ‘Enter request URL’ field enter:
+In the ‘Enter request URL’ field enter:  https://postman-echo.com/time/now

 Click Send

+This retrieves current UTC time

 +++?